openvinotoolkit/openvino/docs/articles_en/documentation/openvino-extensibility/openvino-plugin-library/compiled-model.rst

 .. meta::
    :description: Use the ov::CompiledModel class as the base class for a compiled
                  model and to create an arbitrary number of ov::InferRequest objects.

 ov::CompiledModel class functionality:

 * Compile an ov::Model instance to a backend specific graph representation
 * Create an arbitrary number of ov::InferRequest objects
-* Hold some common ../../../about-openvino/additional-resources shared between different instances of ov::InferRequest.
+* Hold some common resources shared between different instances of ov::InferRequest.
 For example:

   * ov::ICompiledModel::m_task_executor task executor to implement asynchronous execution
   * ov::ICompiledModel::m_callback_executor task executor to run an asynchronous inference request callback in a separate thread